awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 You can also back up your database manually by creating a DB snapshot\.
 For more information about manually creating a DB snapshot, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.

 The first snapshot of a database contains the data for the full database\.
-Subsequent snapshots of the same database are incremental\*, which means that only the data that has changed after your most recent snapshot is saved\.
+Subsequent snapshots of the same database are incremental<sup>\*</sup>, which means that only the data that has changed after your most recent snapshot is saved\.

-**Note**
+---
+**NOTE**
-\* Unless you perform failover to the standby instance which was never backed up before, then first snapshot will be full instead of incemental\.
+<sup>\*</sup> Unless you perform failover to the standby instance which was never backed up before, then first snapshot will be full instead of incemental\.

+---

 You can copy both automatic and manual DB snapshots, and share manual DB snapshots\.
 For more information about copying a DB snapshot, see [Copying a DB snapshot](USER_CopySnapshot.md)\.
 For more information about sharing a DB snapshot, see [Sharing a DB snapshot](USER_ShareSnapshot.md)\.